bzminer/bzminer/README.md

   --restart_miner_minutes INT If specified and greater than 0, BzMiner watchdog will restart BzMiner process after this amount of time (minutes).
   --reboot_minutes INT        If specified and greater than 0, BzMiner will reboot the rig after this amount of time (minutes).
   --no_color INT              If 1 (default 0), output in console will not have color.
-  --log_solutions INT         If 1 (default 1), Solutions will be logged in output (as green).
-  --log_date INT              If 1 (default 0), the current date/time will be logged at the start of every line of output.
-  --multi_mine_ms INT ...
-Time (ms) to mine each algo when dual mining.
-  --multi_mine_type INT ...
-Multi mine type.
-0 = parallel, 1 = alternating (can oc per algo), 2 = mine only during DAG generation. default = 0
   --oc_delay_ms INT           Time (ms) to delay algo switch before/after oc changed for algo.
   --oc_fan_speed TEXT ...
 Set the target fan speed (as percentage) for devices, separated by a space.
 0 = auto, -1 = ignore, 100 = max.
                               Optionally use target temperature format, eg. --oc_fan_speed t:N[fMin-fMax]